Tuesday , May 30 2023

 Exploring the Culture of Disbelief: Politics and Religion

-When it comes to Muslim world, most of the nations have monarch system.
-The democracy doesn’t exist there, if exist it is just symbolic as they don’t enjoy the authority and power.
-However they have strong belief in God and they practice religion from heart.
-We have seen human right violations in these countries as rich governs the poor and they do what they like and treat people like animals.
-The oil rich countries however focus on formulation of rules and regulations that everyone has to follow.
-They don’t want power to shift to other end of society but still in books they are taught to be on same page.
+We have seen human rights violations in these countries because the rich rule over the poor and do what they want and treat people like animals.
+However, oil rich countries focus on creating rules and rules that everyone has to follow.
+They don’t want to transfer authority to the other side of the society but they are taught to be on the same page in the books.

 About Jawad Ahmed

-Hi, I am Jawad, a talented and versatile writer with 6 years of experience developing effective materials, including press releases, Article Writing, Article Rewriting, Web content, Ghostwriting, Creative writing, Blogs, News, Reviews, Feature Articles, Proofreading, software manuals, and Web Content.
+Hi, I am Jawad, a talented and versatile writer with 10 years of experience developing effective materials, including press releases, Article Writing, Article Rewriting, Web content, Ghostwriting, Creative writing, Blogs, News, Reviews, Feature Articles, Proofreading, software manuals, and Web Content.

 Leave a Reply